Numbers list in English (0–100)

 You set off your number journey at this point — learning from 0 to 10.
-Read these examples, listen to the numbers, and repeat them to check your understanding and pronunciation.
+Read these examples to know how to spell numbers in English, listen to how they are pronounced, and repeat them to improve your pronunciation.

 | Digit | Word | Example |